 The nice thing about the Needles section of the park is that it is very quiet.
 We went on an afternoon in June and saw fewer than fifty people.
 Meanwhile, Arches and Island in the Sky are usually bloated with visitors.
 This is for two reasons.
 First, Needles is way out by itself, far south of Moab, and at the end of a 35 mile road to nowhere.
 Second, because Needles is no Arches National Park.

 There are four accessible hikes for families in the Needles area.
-The first is called the Roadside Ruin.
+The first hike we tried is called the Roadside Ruin.
 This is a .3 mile RT loop that takes you to a small stone structure built by Native Americans.
 The structure was used as a granary, and it is pretty cool, but it’s very small.
 Especially if you’ve visited Mesa Verde or Hovenweep.

-The second hike we tried is called Cave Spring and it was the highlight of our trip.
+The second hike we visited is called Cave Spring and it was the highlight of our trip.
 This hike is only .6 miles RT and is shaded for nearly half that distance.
 The trail is a loop, and as you look at the map in the parking lot, you may be tempted to just walk a hundred yards down the trail and check out the cowboy camp before piling back in the car.
 This would mean you’d miss the fun of this hike.

 After the cowboy camp, which was used throughout the first three-quarters of the 20th century, the trail arrives at an overhanging shelf of rock.
 It was quite cool there, even though the outside temperature was over 90 degrees.
 We followed this overhang past the spring and under the rim of the canyon floor.
 We saw squirrels, birds, and dozens of lizards.